-Studies in our lab and others have clearly demonstrated that chronic inflammation is a central feature of obesity and metabolic syndrome.
-This inflammatory response is distinct, appears to respond to intrinsic cues, and does not resemble the classical inflammatory paradigm.
-New names have been suggested to describe this phenomenon including “metaflammation” or “paraflammation”.
+Studies in our lab and many others have clearly established that chronic, low-grade, sustained, systemic inflammation is a central feature of obesity and metabolic syndrome.
+This inflammatory response is distinct, appears to respond to intrinsic cues, is not resolved, involves a variety of immune and metabolic cells, and does not resemble the classical inflammatory paradigm.
+Importantly, it does not promote energy expenditure.
+We refer to this metabolic inflammation as “metaflammation”.
+While inflammation is critical part of normal tissue homeostasis and repair as an acute adaptive response, in the chronic time frame, both inflammation and metaflammation are damaging and can lead to a variety of pathological conditions, including diabetes.

-We are interested in examining the molecular mechanisms leading to the emergence of these inflammatory responses and how they are linked to metabolic homeostasis as well as disease.
-Our effort is targeted to major cell types and organs where inflammatory and metabolic pathways interface, such as adipose and liver tissue as well as macrophages.
+We are interested in examining the molecular mechanisms leading to the emergence of these metaflammatory responses and how they are linked to metabolic homeostasis as well as disease.
+Our effort is targeted to major cell types and organs where inflammatory and metabolic pathways interface, such as adipose, liver tissue, and pancreas, as well as immune cells such macrophages, and metabolic cells, such as adipocytes, hepatocytes, and beta cells.
 In these systems and in genetic animal models, we explore the hormonal and metabolic signals that generate profound effects on systemic endocrine equilibrium.
+Some of the major pillars of our work are summarized below: